saltconf/salt35/presenter/index.md

 Each presentation at SALT 35 will have its own OSF page on the [SALT 35 repository](https://osf.io/meetings/SALT35/).
 You can upload your abstract as well as videos, slides, handouts, a poster, or a paper draft to your presentation page.
 [Please upload your abstract to our OSF repository](https://docs.google.com/document/d/1ivLVeF4PX7eZ-S89MI1THm7mx3yhJlOIBzd1sage5CY/edit?usp=sharing) by ~~April 1, 2025~~ April 15, 2025, with your names and affiliations added, and we will link to it in the program.
 Additional material can then be added to your OSF page.

+For better accessibility, we request that at least preliminary drafts of talk slides/handouts, posters, and lightning talk slides are uploaded to the OSF project repository by May 15, 2025  so that our interpreters can use the materials to prepare.
+Presenters can, of course, update their presentation slides till the day before their presentation, but having a preliminary draft version ahead of time helps the interpreting team to provide the best accessibility to everyone.

 Posters may be either in portrait or landscape format such that they fit on 4 ft. x 6 ft. landscape poster board.
+Recommended poster specifications:  3' x 4' (either orientation is acceptable).
 For better accessibility please upload your posters to the OSF repository.

 ## Proceedings